NaturalIntelligence/fast-xml-parser/README.md

 </details>

-### Limitations
- Currently FXP fails to parse XML with attributes has ">" in the value.
-This problem is left open as change in regex for its fix is degrading the performance.
-And the parser become very slow in case of long attribute names.
-However, it is not ignored and we're working on the fix.

 ### Worth to mention

 - **[BigBit standard)](https://github.com/amitguptagwl/bigbit)** : A standard to represent any number in the universe in comparatively less space and without precision loss.
 A standard to save memory to represent any text string in comparision of UTF encodings.